 The light strip can also connect with Amazon Alexa and Google Home to give you voice control over your lighting.
 You can turn the lights on or off as you walk into an area or even control the color settings without lifting a finger.

 It comes in two flexible 16.4-foot rolls and requires 40 watts of power for optimal functionality.
 Use your smartphone to set a schedule for operation, or enjoy the sound-responsive microphone which prompts the LEDs to change color with music beats, handclaps, and other sounds.

 Nexillumi’s 50 Foot Music Sync LED Light Strip uses 540 LM LED lights for the perfect room or entertainment center accent.
 Two flexible 25-foot light strips are included, along with several straight and L-shaped connectors so that the light strip can be cut and applied anywhere.

 The lower brightness of these LEDs means that only 27 watts of power is required for the best light output.
 Download the Ehome Light app to get fully customizable color selection, response to music beats, and brightness optimization.
 A remote with the same functionality is also included for those uncomfortable with smartphone applications.

-Designed for TV backlighting, the Pangton Villa LED TV Backlight With Remote comes in four strips with adhesive backing for simple application.
+Designed for TV backlighting, this kit from PANGTON VILLA comes in four strips with adhesive backing for simple application.
 The 540 LM lighting is perfect for setting a mood behind your television while you play your favorite game or curl up to watch a scary movie.

 The ultra-thin design is perfect for dark hallways or a set of stairs to provide lighting during the darkest hours while remaining unobtrusive to your feet.
 The glare-free diffusion plate makes it an ideal nighttime guide, preventing you from being blinded when it automatically activates.